Dr Claudia Virdun

 - Nominated in the category of ‘Leadership’ for the Inaugural Palliative Care NSW Awards 2009

+I have taught at undergraduate and postgraduate levels in Nursing and an interdisciplinary Masters in Palliative Care.
 My teaching experience is inclusive of subject design, development and implementation both in subject coordinator and tutor roles.
 I also previously led a project to develop and embed graduate attributes including work to: develop and embed graduate attributes, ensure alignment with learning and teaching opportunities through to assessment work and implement key processes for ongoing review and refinement ensuring a ‘course’ view was retained.
 Importantly, the development of each set of graduate attributes was informed by key stakeholders inclusive of representatives from health services, consumers and other relevant academic leaders.
 A large piece of work within this project was to develop, embed and implement an Indigenous graduate attribute for all courses to utilise.

 - Core skills and attributes: Excellent communication skills; effective leadership and collaboration; attention to detail; commitment to excellence; ability to deconstruct complex issues into solutions for testing/implementation; deep understanding of clinical nursing; strong work ethic and drive to always achieve the best possible outcome; teaching and presentation skills and an ability to work with core computing programs (including online educational and research tools);

 - Leadership qualities: I lead through the lens of transformational leadership, enhancing collaboration and empowering others with all work achieved.